bradfrost/atomic-design/chapter-1.md

 ![Style Tiles and Element Collages]()
 [Ed]: # (Is there an image missing here?)

 By breaking visual explorations into smaller chunks, designers save time and effort while avoiding presenting unrealistic, premature layouts to clients.
 More importantly, these approaches shift stakeholders away from simply reacting to a pretty picture, and instead facilitate crucial conversations about overall design direction and how they relate to the project’s goals.
-We’ll discuss these concepts in more detail in Chapter 4, but suffice it to say the visual design workflow is changing in a big way!
+We’ll discuss these concepts in more detail in chapter 4, but suffice it to say the visual design workflow is changing in a big way!

 ### Systematic UI design
 > We’re not designing pages, we’re designing systems of components. <cite>[Stephen Hay](http://bradfrost.com/blog/mobile/bdconf-stephen-hay-presents-responsive-design-workflow/)</cite>